i-look-like-tintin/TCExplorer/README.md

 - ~~Remove sample data functionality - no longer needed with data curl working~~
 - ~~Fix heatmap display~~
 - ~~Density and frequency maps.
 Include a unit converted to something / per year.
 Allows for experiment comparison – defined unit for everything~~
+- Genesis locations - Refine and include a much more accurate genesis location when cyclone speed reaching 34 knots (17m/s).
+Ignore path prior to genesis.
+- Dissipation data points.
+- Add a button to show land-fall locations.
+Display purely land-fall spots – no tracks.
+Be able to select the time.
+Have different coloured dots for land-fall location to show cyclone intensity upon landfall.

 ## Other Needs:
 - Validate data (I have only partially validated curled TC D4PDF data checking speeds and pressures - May)
 - ~~Fix CSS display elements.
 Info boxes do not fit correctly on sub-1440p displays.
 Some control bar elements are misaligned.~~

 ## Client Notes:
-- Density and frequency maps.
+- ~~Density and frequency maps.
 Include a unit converted to something / per year.
-Allows for experiment comparison – defined unit for everything.  <-- ~~In progress - May~~ Complete, but needs tweak.
+Allows for experiment comparison – defined unit for everything.~~
 -  Genesis locations - Refine and include a much more accurate genesis location when cyclone speed reaching 34 knots (17m/s).
-Ignore path prior to genesis.
+Ignore path prior to genesis. <-- In progress - May

 - Checks to see how the genesis will change as the warming increases.